Division of Behavioral and Social Health Outcomes Practice (BSHOP)

 BSHOP Vision: Serve as the premier source for evidence-based information on the epidemiology of behavioral and social health in the U.S. military.

-About the BSHOP: The BSHOP is a unique public health program within the Department of the Army (DA) and Department of Defense (DoD) focusing on the epidemiology of behavioral and social health.
+About the BSHOP: The BSHOP is a unique public health program within the Department of Defense (DoD) focusing on the epidemiology of behavioral and social health.

-BSHOP's multidisciplinary team conducts public health studies using analytical methods of population-level primary and secondary data to identify patterns, issues, and risk and protective factors associated with social determinants of health and adverse outcomes to include: suicidal behavior, mood disorders, and substance misuse.
+BSHOP's multidisciplinary team conducts public health studies using analytical methods of population-level primary and secondary data to identify patterns, and risk and protective factors associated with non-medical factors that influence health outcomes to include: suicidal behavior, mood disorders, and substance misuse.

 Visit the Reports about Behavioral and Social Health in the Military page at: